Chintamani Tryambak Khanolkar: Poetry

 And so his hurt intensifies as the poem progresses.

 Compared with these poems, his collection published in Nakshtrache Dene in 1975 are a great deal more pleasant; he appears to have overcome his suffering.
 These poems are conversational and theatrical.

 One poem from this set is Aad Yete Reet:

 This poem describes the suggested romance between a husband and wife.
 The intensity of romance in these lines, despite the creative control in them is proof of his mature image.

 Aarti Prabhu's poems give a feeling of a strong background of nature.
 Correct and perfect use of words is the hallmark of his poems based on nature.

 Several of Khanolkar's poems were put to music by famous music director Pt.
-Hridayanath Mangeshkar and have become some of the masterpieces of Marthi music.
+Hridayanath Mangeshkar and have become some of the masterpieces of Marathi music.
 Some of these songs include "Gele Dyayache Rahuni", "Ye Re Ghana" and "Tu Tenvha Tashi".

 Novels

 Khanolkar's first novel Ratra Kali Ghagar Kali was published in 1962, but it was Kondura, a novel published in 1966 brought him among the league of foremost novelists in Marathi.
 These were followed by other two masterpieces Trishanku (1968) and Ganuraya Ani Chani (1970).
 Khanolkar's stories had themes of complexity, non-debatable heavenly power, concepts of good versus evil, religious faith, desires that take mankind to any level, the finer as well as horrifying façade of nature, and the venomous disposition of mankind.
 Two of his novels have been made into films which include Anugraham (based on Kondura) in Telugu, Kondura in Hindi by Shyam Benegal featuring Anant Nag and Amrish Puri, and Chani (Hindi and Marathi) by V. Shantaram featuring Ranjana.
 A telefilm on his novel Ganuraya was made by Satyadev Dubey, featuring Chetan Datar as Ganuraya.